-Religious people often complain that we grace preachers don’t emphasize repentance sufficiently.
+Religious people often complain that we grace preachers don’t discuss repentance sufficiently.
 It’s true.
-I hardly emphasize it at all.
+I hardly talk about it at all.
 But then neither did the Apostle John.

 I’ll answer that question in a moment.
 But first, let me ask you which of the following is the best definition of repentance:

-1. Repentance means to turn from sin
+1. Repentance means turn from sin

-2. Repentance means to change your mind
+2. Repentance means change your mind

 Your definition of repentance will reveal whether you are living under grace or works.
 In the Old Testament, sinners repented by bringing a sacrifice of penance and confessing their sins (Num 5:7).
-But in the new we bring a sacrifice of praise and confess His name (Heb 13:15).
+But in the new we bring a sacrifice of praise and confess his name (Heb 13:15).

 Here are three reasons why you should reject any message that defines repentance as turning from sin: